1,1,1-Trichloroethane: Uses

-1,1,1-Trichloroethane is generally considered a non-polar solvent.
-Owing to the good polarizability of the chlorine atoms, it is a superior solvent for organic compounds that do not dissolve well in hydrocarbons such as hexane.
-It is an excellent solvent for many organic materials and also one of the least toxic of the chlorinated hydrocarbons.
+1,1,1-Trichloroethane is an excellent solvent for many organic compounds and also one of the least toxic of the chlorinated hydrocarbons.
+It is generally considered non-polar, but owing to the good polarizability of the chlorine atoms, it is a superior solvent for organic compounds that do not dissolve well in hydrocarbons such as hexane.
 Prior to the Montreal Protocol, it was widely used for cleaning metal parts and circuit boards, as a photoresist solvent in the electronics industry, as an aerosol propellant, as a cutting fluid additive, and as a solvent for inks, paints, adhesives, and other coatings.
+1,1,1-trichloroethane was used to dry-clean leather and suede and it was one of the components of Dow Chemical's "Dowclene" dry cleaning fluid among with tetrachloroethylene, first marketed in the late 1930s.
+Use of 1,1,1-trichloroethane in dry-cleaning remained until the 1980s, meanwhile tetrachloroethylene is still widely used.
 1,1,1-Trichloroethane is also used as an insecticidal fumigant.

 It was also the standard cleaner for photographic film (movie/slide/negatives, etc.).
-Other commonly available solvents damage emulsion and base (acetone will severely damage triacetate base on most films), and thus are not suitable for this application.
+Other commonly available solvents damage emulsion and base (acetone will dissolve triacetate base on most films), and thus are not suitable for this application.
 The standard replacement, Forane 141 is much less effective, and tends to leave a residue.
 1,1,1-Trichloroethane was used as a thinner in correction fluid products such as liquid paper.
 Many of its applications previously used carbon tetrachloride (which was banned in US consumer products in 1970).
 In turn, 1,1,1-trichloroethane itself is now being replaced by other solvents in the laboratory.
+Phase-out of 1,1,1-Trichloroethane due to ozone depletion lead to a resurgence of the use of trichloroethylene in metal degreasing.